-This course provides the student with a background in the area of preparing CAD presentations using single-frame and animation software and techniques.
+This course prepares students to create CAD presentations using single-frame and animation software and techniques.
 Output is rendered to disk and hardcopy.
 Interaction between a variety of CAD and rendering software is emphasized.
-Prerequisite: CAD II and Microcomputer Applications II.
+Prerequisite: CAD II and Microcomputer Applications I.